LLNL/RAJA/docs/sphinx/html/_sources/future.txt

     of this in the code now (forallN stuff), but there are other ways that may be easier for different applications to use.

+  * Support for CUDA streams, which can yield a significant performance boost on GPU systems.

   * Removal of virtual inheritance in the IndexSet Segment types.
 This prevents Segment objects from being created in host code and then passing them as arguments to '__global__' CUDA functions to be used in GPU device code.
 This is the main reason why we do not have a fully-functional GPU version of the CoMD proxy app.

   * CUDA versions of the nested loop (forallN) functionality.
-Currently, the fact that CUDA requires the '__device__' decoration on a lambda definition, when the lambda will execute on the device makes it difficult to write generic code that will run on either a CPU or GPU.
-So, rather than confuse others, we left this out for now.
+Currently, we are exploring ways to make it easier to manage the fact that CUDA requires the '__device__' decoration on a C++ lambda when it will execute in a device kernel.
+This makes it difficult to write generic code that will run on either a CPU or GPU.
+So, rather than confuse folks, we left this out for now.

   * A faster implementation of the CUDA reductions.
 We've been incrementally improving performance for a while and we think there is still more